 Mark and Tanja Johnston for their generous interviews, and for sharing their letters and home video audio for use in this podcast.

-Their annual March to Art is on at the St. Kilda Road space from Sunday 13 March – Sunday 1 May, 2022.
+Their annual March to Art exhibition is on at the St. Kilda Road space from Sunday 13 March – Sunday 1 May, 2022.
 This year’s theme is ‘Voice’.

 Judy Toohey at 10X Media Group for assistance, Liz Boulton, Gary Juleff and the Shrine team: Sue Burgess, Leigh Gilbert, Tessa Occhino, Laura Thomas and Neil Sharkey, curator of Lust Love Loss.